 We use non-replication multicasting schemes in DTNs.
 In the uniform distribution model, ratio-based-split is better than binary-split as the active levels of the nodes vary significantly.
 Using ratio-based-split can assign the destinations to high active level nodes, while binary-split does not consider the active levels.
 In the Gaussian distribution models, ratio-based split is better than priority-based-split as active levels of the nodes are more uniform.
 This phenomenon is predominate.
 In two real traces, the active levels vary significantly.
-It appears that the role of priority (i.e., probability level) dominates active level.
-Hence, using priority-based-split and ratio-based-split is better than binary-split.
+It appears that the role of probability and active levels are both very important.
+Hence, using priority-based-split and ratiobased-split is better than binary-split.
 If the compare step with threshold is used before splitting the destination set, the number of forwardings and latency will both decrease.
 When there is only one destination in the destination set, using the wait scheme can reduce the number of forwardings while using the focus scheme can reduce the latency.